shilohc/rss2018-team4/assets/posts/about.md

 <span class="image right about">![](assets/images/about/Nick.JPG)</span>

-**Nick Villanueva** is currently a senior in MIT’s AeroAstro Department.
-He is originally from Lafayette California.
-Upon graduation he plans to commission into the U.S. Air Force.
+**Chenxing(Tony) Zhang** is currently a junior in EECS.
+He is originally from Hangzhou, China.
+He is interested in Machine Learning and robotics, and plan to go into automative industry after he graduates.

 <br>
 <br>